Low-Altitude Wireless Networks: A Comprehensive Survey: LAWN implementation and management

-Apart from effective LAA structuring, the management of LAA has become a critical issue with the rise of urban air mobility.
-To address the challenges presented by growing air traffic densities, various ATM methods have been proposed.
-One prominent approach is the development of macroscopic fundamental diagrams (MFD), traditionally used in ground traffic management \cite{Rastgoftar2024}.
-Specifically, MFDs characterize the relationship between traffic flow, density, and speed at the network level.
-Empirical studies have demonstrated that, similar to road traffic, the flow of air traffic decreases as density increases, as illustrated in Fig. \ref{fig:placeholder}.
-It can be observed that as traffic density increases, the traffic flow initially rises, reaching a peak before dropping off due to congestion.
-The transition from free flow to congestion occurs when density exceeds the optimal level, highlighting the LAA's capacity limit.
-However, it is noteworthy that, even at high densities, air traffic flow does not always decrease by leveraging active management strategies such as departure/landing sequencing and air traffic control measures.
-The work of \cite{Bulusu2018} presented a throughput-based capacity metric to evaluate the impact of increasing air traffic on LAA.
+{ Apart from effective LAA structuring, the management of LAA has become a critical issue with the rise of UAM.
+To address the challenges associated with increasing traffic densities, macroscopic fundamental diagrams (MFDs), originally developed for ground traffic management, have been adapted for LAA \cite{Rastgoftar2024}.
+An MFD characterizes the aggregate relationship among traffic flow, density, and speed at the network level and thereby provides a compact description of the operational state of the airspace.
+As shown in Fig.~\ref{fig:placeholder}, the simulation data and the fitted curve jointly reveal a characteristic three-regime behavior.
+In the free-flow regime, at low densities, the normalized traffic flow increases almost linearly with density.
+As density approaches a critical value, the flow reaches a maximum, which indicates the practical capacity of the airspace.
+Beyond this critical density, the system enters a congested regime, where additional aircraft lead to a reduction in flow and the emergence of unstable operating conditions.
+This relationship demonstrates that MFDs can capture capacity limits and congestion onset in LAA, and thus provide a useful tool for designing density thresholds, scheduling policies, and flow control strategies for LAWNs.} The work of \cite{Bulusu2018} presented a throughput-based capacity metric to evaluate the impact of increasing air traffic on LAA.
 The proposed method simulated traffic and analyzed the effects of different conflict resolution methods, where the findings suggest that throughput decreases as traffic density rises, even while maintaining safety, offering a new way to assess conflict detection strategies.
 The authors of \cite{Li2022} addressed the challenges faced by the national airspace system in optimizing traffic flow, in which various strategies for managing air traffic are reviewed.
 The authors emphasized the role of collaborative decision-making (CDM) and automation to improve capacity and reduce congestion in high-density environments.
 Furthermore, the study of \cite{Work2009} introduced a new approach to air traffic flow optimization using convex formulations of partial differential equations (PDEs).
 The authors modeled air traffic flow in an Eulerian network and demonstrated how to convert these models into linear and quadratic optimization problems, providing globally optimal solutions for large-scale air traffic systems.